How To Bathe an Akita At Home Tutorial (11 Easy Steps)

 Collect the necessary items

+Do you need high fashion clothes to bathe your dog?
+Of course not!
 Wearing comfortable and casual clothes might be the best choice in this case, and choose outfits that you don’t mind getting dirty and soaking.
+Then collect every item you need in the bathing place, including shampoo, conditioner, a set of combs and brushes, cotton balls, and absorbent towels.

 Do not use human shampoo on your Akita, and always use a natural shampoo specially developed for dogs.
 The shampoo you choose should be free from harsh chemicals and detergents which strip the natural oils from your Akita’s skin and coat.
 There are many shampoos that are specifically for Akita or for any coat type.

-Then you will find out advance preparation is much better than trying to find the missing items when your Akita is shaking water all over.
+You will find out advance preparation is much better than trying to find the missing items when your Akita is shaking water all over.
+Our recommendations for all the items you need for your dog’s bath time:

-👉 Brush & comb
+Brush & comb.
+View

-👉 Shampoo & conditioner
+Shampoo & conditioner.
+View

-Step #1 – Put cotton balls in their ears
+Step 1: Put cotton balls in their ears

 Akitas have erect ears.
 It is easy for water to splash in and leads to infection.
 That’s why you should put cotton balls carefully in their ears to prevent water.